Casinos: Bringing People Together

 • 12 community gaming centres

-Dive deeper into how gambling works.
-Learn more about the games you’re playing and concepts like odds and randomness.
+Learn more about the games you play, including concepts like odds and randomness, to make informed choices.

-We select a private-sector operator to build and operate the proposed facility on our behalf.
+We choose a private-sector operator to develop and manage the facility under an operating agreement with us.

-The preferred host local government is informed that we intend to bring forward a gaming proposal.
+The selected local government is notified of our intent to move forward with a proposal.

-We’re committed to community engagement and to understanding what’s important to British Columbians.
-The preferred host local government is obligated under the Gaming Control Act to seek and consider input from the community and notify neighbouring governments.
+We’re committed to listening to British Columbians.
+The host local government is required under the Gaming Control Act to gather public input and consult neighbouring communities.

 All gambling revenues are delivered back to the province to support community programs, services and grants throughout B.C.